AdobeDocs/experience-manager-65.en/help/sites-administering/segmentation.md

 >[!NOTE]
 >
 >This section describes configuring segmentation when using the ContextHub.
-If you are using the Client Context functionality, please see the relevant documentation for [configuring segmentation for Client Context](/help/sites-administering/campaign-segmentation.md).
+If you are using the Client Context functionality, see the relevant documentation for [configuring segmentation for Client Context](/help/sites-administering/campaign-segmentation.md).
 >

 Segmentation is a key consideration when creating a campaign.
 See [Managing Audiences](/help/sites-authoring/managing-audiences.md) for information on how segmentation works and key terms.

-Depending on the information you have already collected about your site visitors and the goals you want to achieve, you will need to define the segments and strategies needed for your targeted content.
+Depending on the information you have already collected about your site visitors and the goals you want to achieve, you must define the segments and strategies needed for your targeted content.

 These segments are then used to provide a visitor with specifically targeted content.
 This content is maintained in the [Personalization](/help/sites-authoring/personalization.md) section of the website.
 [Activities](/help/sites-authoring/activitylib.md) defined here can be included on any page and define which visitor segment the specialized content is applicable for.